Vedrana Rudan: Literary career

 Having lost her journalism job, Rudan began writing fiction.
-Her first novel, Uho, grlo, nož, came out in 2002.
+Her first novel, Night (Uho, grlo, nož), came out in 2002.
 A plotless monologue by an embittered and unhappily married woman, Tonka Babić, it was well-received for its feminist theme and strident, furious voice.
-Her second book, Ljubav na posljednji pogled (2003), was a powerful plaint against marital abuse, written from her own experience of her first marriage.
+Her second book, Love at Last Sight (Ljubav na posljednji pogled; 2003), was a powerful plaint against marital abuse, written from her own experience of her first marriage.
 Rudan explained that she wrote it as a catharsis, and to encourage other women in the same position, but added that the trauma experienced by an abused woman could hardly be cured by one book.

-By the time of her third book, Crnci u Firenci (2006), Rudan had established herself as a polemicist and controversial author.
+By the time of her fourth book, Crnci u Firenci (2006), Rudan had established herself as a polemicist and controversial author.
 The alternating points of view of the narrators, all members of an extended Rijeka household, were a new development in the complexity of Rudan's work, and the linked monologues were compared to the film American Beauty.
 But while she was able to portray each of her narrators convincingly, there was little to distinguish between them.

-Rudan's next book, Kad je žena kurva, kad je muškarac peder (2008), was a compilation of columns originally published in the weekly Nacional.
+Rudan's next book, Kad je žena kurva / kad je muškarac peder (2007), was a compilation of columns originally published in the weekly Nacional.
 In them, she continued to deal with issues such as violence against women, machismo, imposed patterns of behaviour in traditional society, political corruption, and poverty.
-In 2014, the book was adapted for the stage as Kurva (Whore), directed by Zijah Sokolović, which was lauded as a mix of shocking, happy, tragic, bizarre and realistic tones, and captured Rudan's distinctive voice.
+In 2014, the book was adapted for the stage as Kurva, directed by Zijah Sokolović, which was lauded as a mix of shocking, happy, tragic, bizarre and realistic tones, and captured Rudan's distinctive voice.

-In her 2010 book, Dabogda te majka rodila, she turned her attention to the fraught relationship between mothers and daughters.
+In her 2010 book, Mothers and Daughters (Dabogda te majka rodila), she turned her attention to the fraught relationship between mothers and daughters.
 Once again, this book was based on her own experience.
 She and her mother were not always as close as they might have been; she felt guilt and anguish when her mother died; and felt daily that her mother was still watching and judging her and finding her wanting.

 Controversies

-Rudan has been accused of antisemitism twice.
+Rudan had been accused of antisemitism twice.
 In a column in Nacional, she complained that Croatian Jews condemn some right-wing nationalists as fascists while condoning others who have close ties with Israel.
 In 2009, Rudan made statements during International Holocaust Remembrance Day on Nova TV, comparing the situation in Gaza to the Holocaust.
 She was subsequently dismissed from further appearances in the network, for which she claimed the reason was that the owner of Nova TV, Ronald Lauder, belonged to the World Jewish Council.

 In 2011, Rudan was laid off from Nacional for calling the Catholic Church "a criminal organisation".